KpathaK21/CodeWizard/README.md

-# Dr.Debug - AI Debugging Assistant
+# CodeWizard - AI Debugging Assistant

-Dr.Debug is an AI-powered debugging assistant that helps developers identify and fix issues in their code.
+CodeWizard is an AI-powered debugging assistant that helps developers identify and fix issues in their code.
 It supports multiple modes (Code, Ask, Architect, Debug) and allows users to select different LLM models for responses.

 ## Features